 In the self-recommendation and second-term general selection examination, professional knowledge and qualifications are evaluated by interview.
-In particular, individuals who have studied fields other than the life sciences will also be assessed based on their willingness to apply their knowledge to life sciences research.
+Individuals who have studied fields other than the life sciences will also be assessed based on their willingness to apply their knowledge to life sciences research.